AGhost-7/Scriptly/readme.md

-Just a couple of utility classes for writing short applications.
+Just a couple of utility classes for writing short applications, mainly revolving around wrapping the Java api which isn't covered by the Scala standard.

 SqlConnection object:
 ```scala